shoaibrayeen/Data-Structures-and-Algorithms/DATA STRUCTURES/Binary Tree/Check Whether A Binary Tree is Complete Or Not/readMe.md

                18
            /       \
          15         30
-The following tree is not a perfect binary tree
+The following tree is not a complete binary tree

       1
     /    \